premkpavuluri/microservices-research/members/tanmay.md

 Costly to maintain -
 - Monolithic applications can be costly to maintain, as any changes or updates must be made to the entire application.
 This can be a major problem for applications that are constantly changing.

+## Advantages of Microservice architecture :

+- Highly agile - Any application that uses microservices is agile.
+Making changes to one microservice allows you to redeploy it without disrupting other components.
+Also, you can add and test new technologies easily.

+- Scalable Development – With microservices, different development teams can work on different services simultaneously, enabling faster development cycles.
+Teams can be organized around specific business domains or functional areas, allowing for more focused development efforts and quicker time-to-market for new features.

+- Continuous deployment – We now have frequent and faster release cycles.
+Before we would push out updates once a week and now we can do so about two to three times a day.

+- Highly maintainable and testable – Teams can experiment with new features and roll back if something doesn’t work.
+This makes it easier to update code and accelerates time-to-market for new features.
+Plus, it is easy to isolate and fix faults and bugs in individual services.

+- Independently deployable – Microservices are self-contained, independent deployment module.

+- Support multiple technology stacks - Different services can use different technology stacks and can be upgraded independently.

+- Isolation of services - Any fault in a microservices application affects only a particular service and not the whole solution.
+Therefore, all the changes and experiments are implemented with lower risks and fewer errors.